An Ikẹgobọ Altar sculpture

 Die Individualisierungstendenzen in der Kunst Benins des 18. und 19.
 Jahrhunderts zeigen sich in der Entstehung eines neuen Altartyps, des Altars der Hand.
 Während Altäre mit den Gedenkköpfen der Verehrung der Ahnen und der von ihnen überkommenen Macht dienen, so steht die Verehrung der Hand an den neuen Altären für die individuellen Fähigkeiten und Leistungen des Menschen...

-of the 1960s and 1970s in Western Museums without damage and still shows the original patina with its laterit dust.
+The Berlin example of an Ikẹgobọ altar also shows an elaborate base on which the figures stand in three-dimensional relief.
+By the way: A rarity, the Berlin Ikẹgobọ survived the cleaning attacks of the 1960s and 1970s in Western Museums without damage and still shows the original patina with its laterit dust.
 Now that this object has been restituted to Nigeria, it is hoped that it will not meet the same fate in Africa as most Benin and Ife objects in Western museums: they have been scrubbed to a beautiful shine like gold.